LiveSuggest

 Conclusion

-The consent question around AI meeting tools isn’t as complicated as it seems — it mostly comes down to whether the tool records.
-If it does, you need consent.
+The consent question around AI meeting tools is simpler than it looks: it mostly comes down to whether the tool records.
+If it does, you need consent — and you inherit the full set of storage-related obligations that come with it.
 If it doesn’t, the equation changes dramatically.

 This article is for informational purposes only and does not constitute legal advice.
 Consult a qualified legal professional for guidance specific to your jurisdiction.